OpenMined/PSI/SECURITY.md

 In the case of #1, coordinated clients could get the actual intersection.
 However, server set items not in any of the client sets will never be uncovered.
 Situations where it’s feasible for clients to send one request per element in the domain - there is a possbility that coordinated clients could uncover server set.
-A larger set means more bits turned on in bloom filter.

 Presence of new client set members or absence of former client set members can be detected by server/eavesdroppers if client secret is reused.